-Based solely upon Universal Stainless' review of the reports and representations provided to it by persons required to file reports under Section 16(a), Universal Stainless believes that all of the Section 16(a) filing requirements applicable to Universal Stainless' reporting officers, directors and greater than 10% beneficial owners during 2007 were properly and timely satisfied except for one late filing, which was a late Form 3 filing for Kenneth W. Matz.
-To date in 2007, Universal Stainless believes that all of the Section 16(a) filing requirements were properly and timely satisfied.
+Based solely upon Universal Stainless' review of the reports and representations provided to it by persons required to file reports under Section 16(a), Universal Stainless believes that all of the Section 16(a) filing requirements applicable to Universal Stainless' reporting officers, directors and greater than 10% beneficial owners during 2008 were properly and timely satisfied except for two late Form 4 filings for Mr. McAninch, one reporting three transactions and one reporting 11 transactions.
+To date in 2009, Universal Stainless believes that all of the Section 16(a) filing requirements were properly and timely satisfied except for one late Form 4 filing for William W. Beible, Jr., reporting one transaction.